Claire Cox's Juniper Prize-winning debut novel

 This is a novel about the persistent, mystifying ties of family, the extravagant mess of addiction, and what it means to actually live inside your own life.

-Advance praise for Silver Beach
+Praise for Silver Beach

 "Silver Beach will get under your skin.
 Claire Cox inhabits the grief-shadowed lives of her protagonists, alcoholic Linda and her two radically different daughters, Mara and Shannon, with lucid precision.
 This is a stellar and haunting debut."—Claire Messud, author of The Burning Girl